-From loans and grants to scholarships and work study, there’s something for nearly everyone.
+From loans and grants to scholarships and work-study, there’s something for nearly everyone.
 All of our need-based aid (such as loans, grants and some scholarships) is awarded based on the results of your FAFSA, so fill that out as soon as you have a chance.
-Our merit-based aid (including academic and performance scholarships) is awarded based on your high school academic achievement, GPA, class rank, standardized test scores and often interviews or auditions.
+Our merit-based aid (including academic and talent scholarships) is awarded based on your high school academic achievement, GPA, class rank, standardized test scores and often interviews or auditions.

 A loan is just what it sounds like – money that you borrow from a bank or the government and have to pay back.
 Subsidized loans do not require borrowers to make interest payments if still attending school, while unsubsidized loans do require interest payments.
 Some loans require an eligible co-signer.
 You must begin repaying your loans six months after you graduate.